-This family recipe was shared with me by Ann Pratt of Aloha, Oregon.
+This is a family recipe for Springerle Cookies that was shared with me by Ann Pratt of Aloha, Oregon.
 Ann says that this

 is the Schachner family recipe.